Choosing Adoption after Infertility

 5 Steps to Prepare for Adoption after Infertility

-It’s a loaded — and all too common — question.
-Infertility is one of the greatest struggles hopeful parents can encounter on their road to building their family.
-It’s not easy — nor is making the decision to pursue adoption after infertility.
+Infertility is one of the greatest struggles hopeful parents can encounter on their path to starting or growing their family.
+Exploring alternative family-building methods may not be an easy decision, but many families choose to pursue adoption after infertility.

 -